Moa Point

 Moa Point is a small suburb in Wellington, New Zealand, situated on the south coast between Lyall Bay to the west and Tarakena Bay to the east.
 As of 2015 there were 21 households in the suburb.

 Toponymy

 The suburb got its name in 1926 when the estate of HD Crawford sold 39 sections for a new housing area to be known as 'Moa Point Estate', described as "one of the warmest, sunniest and most sheltered positions in Wellington".
-The hill behind the housing estate was called Moa Point HIll: moa bones and gizzard stones and evidence of Māori occupation had been found in the area in the nineteenth century.
+The hill behind the housing estate was called Moa Point Hill: moa bones and gizzard stones and evidence of Māori occupation had been found in the area in the nineteenth century.

 History

-The hill was flattened during construction of the Rongotai Aerodrome from the 1930s to the 1950s, with spoil used for reclamation in Lyall Bay and for other road works.
+The hill was flattened during construction of Wellington Airport from the 1930s to the 1950s, with spoil used for reclamation in Lyall Bay and for other road works.
 Some houses at the northern end of Moa Point were relocated or removed and the promontory that existed there is now under the airport.